stevencohn/OneMore/README.md

 <sup>1</sup> If text copied from Visual Studio is pasted as plain text instead of rich text
 when using the Paste Rich Text command (Ctrl+Alt+V) then look at the VS Tools...
 Options...
 Text Editor...
 Advanced, and tick the box *Copy rich text on copy/cut*.

+<a name="images"></a>
+### Images
+The Add Caption command will add a caption to the selected image by moving the image into a one-row, one-column table and place the word "Caption", centered, below the image.
+If your custom styles has a style named exactly "Caption" then that style will be applied, otherwise, a default caption style is used.

+The Resize command can be used to resize a selected image or all images on the page.
+When only one image is selected, you can resize by percentage, absolute size - optionally maintaining aspect ration, or to a preset width - maintaining aspect ratio for height.
+If no images are selected then only the preset width can be used and that will be applied to all images.
+The preset width is saved so you don't need to keep entering it if you have a width you typically use.

 <a name="nameUrls"></a>
 ### Replace Hyperlinked URLs with Web Page Titles